 - Based on the assessment a panel will consider the requested adaptation.
 If it meets all of the eligibility criteria, it will be approved in principle.

-- You will be sent an Application Form to complete, when we receive the completed form (with the relevant evidence) we will carry out a formal financial assessment.
+- You will be given an Application Form to complete.
+When we receive the completed form, with the relevant evidence, we will carry out a financial assessment.
 You may be expected to pay a contribution towards the cost of the work or if you choose a more expensive option.

-- We will need formal permission for the work from the property owner or landlord.
+- We will need formal permission from the property owner or landlord.

 - When the agreed work has been completed the council will check this and that the grant has been paid as agreed.